Ayana-Inria/satellite-video-stabilization/README.md

     Thanks to BPI France (LiChiE contract) for funding this research work, and to the OPAL infrastructure from Université Côte d'Azur for providing computational resources and support.

 ### License
-    GLMB with adaptive birth is released under the GNUv3 License (refer to the LICENSE file for details).
+    Stabilize.py is released under the GNUv3 License (refer to the LICENSE file for details).